-Moderator=organization:Message Boards Administrator Moderator=organization-role:Message Boards Administrator Moderator=regular-role:Message Boards Administrator Moderator=site-role:Message Boards Administrator Moderator=user-group:Message Boards Administrator
+Moderator=site-role:Message Boards Administrator Moderator=organization:Message Boards Administrator Moderator=organization-role:Message Boards Administrator Moderator=regular-role:Message Boards Administrator Moderator=user-group:Message Boards Administrator

 As you can see, all you need to do is set the rank, the collection type, and the name of the type.
 In the example above, anyone who has a site role, an organization role, a regular role, or is in a user group called Message Boards Administrator, or anyone who is the organization owner gets the moderator rank.

 As with thread priorities, on this tab you can define whether your ranks are localized in a particular language.